 Rather than focusing on interviews and information, they instead focus on spoken-word versions of their articles, meaning that if you want to access that information but don’t like reading, you’re in luck!

 They make for excellent commuter listening, and always are insightful and interesting.

-Building the Game focusses on the adventures of two first-time game designers, on their quest to make a publishable game.
+Building the Game focuses on the adventures of two first-time game designers, on their quest to make a publishable game.

 They also branch out into other avenues, such as reporting on conventions and other industry-related things.